 James Dunnett is a practising architect who has been a member of the Islington Society committee for about twenty years.
 He also writes about architecture and combines an interest in the Georgian past (he lives in a Georgian house) with an engagement with the theory and practice of architecture in the twentieth century .
 This means he is equally concerned with the legacy of the Modern Movement and how that is treated in Islington, in relation, for example, to Ashmount School or the legacy of Lubetkin and Tecton in Finsbury, and with guarding green spaces and the green environment generally.

 Stuart first lived in Islington in the 1960s and returned permanently in 1974.
-He has been a member of the Islington Society for the past 8 years and a committee member for the last 2 years.
+He has been a member of the Islington Society for more than ten 8 years and a committee member for more than 5 years.
 Stuart has been Director of Collaborative Learning since 1983 and has worked in London schools over 35 years.
-Stuart has also been an Ofsted inspector for English/EAL and has taught language and reading development for the Open University.
+He has also been an Ofsted inspector for English/EAL and has taught language and reading development for the Open University.